 Inventories are stated at the lower of cost and net realisable value.
+Cost is determined using the first-in, first-out method.
 Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
-Cost is calculated using the first-in, first-out method.
-Net realisable value represents the estimated selling price less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.
+Net realisable value represents the estimated selling price less all estimated costs of completion and applicable variable selling expenses.